Jodie Burrage: 2023: Maiden career singles final and doubles title, top 100

-2024: Australian Open debut, WTA 500 quarterfinal, injury woe
+2024: WTA 500 quarterfinal, injuries

 Burrage made her main-draw debut at the Australian Open in January 2024 going out in the first round to Tamara Korpatsch.

 At the Linz Open in Austria, she came through two qualifying rounds and then beat Varvara Gracheva and Jaqueline Cristian to reach her first WTA 500 event quarterfinal, before losing out to Jelena Ostapenko.

 Burrage underwent surgery having suffered an injury to her left wrist while practicing prior to her defeat in the first round of qualifying at the San Diego Open.
 After recovering from the surgery, Burrage was set to return to action at the French Open in May for what would have been her first main-draw appearance at the clay-court event, but she was forced to pull out just days before the tournament began when she injured her ankle in practice.
 She subsequently announced the injury would force her to miss the entire grass-court season including Wimbledon.

 Having missed six months of the season, Burrage returned to the competitive court in September in the qualifying stages at the Jasmin Open in Tunisia, winning her first match against Lina Soussi in straight sets.
 Partnering with Anastasia Tikhonova, Burrage won the doubles title at her second comeback tournament, the W100 Caldas da Rainha Open in Portugal, defeating third seeds Francisca Jorge and Matilde Jorge in straight sets in the final.
 Alongside Freya Christie, she won the doubles title at the W75 Glasgow event in October, also reaching the singles semifinals there.

 In December, Burrage reached her first singles final of the year at the W75 Trnava event, losing to top seed Tatjana Maria.
-The following week, having received a wildcard entry, she went one step better, winning the biggest title of her career to date at the W100 Al Habtoor Challenge in Dubai, defeating top seed Polina Kudermetova in the final.
+The following week, having received a wildcard entry, she went one step better, winning the biggest title of her career to date at the W100 Dubai Tennis Challenge, defeating top seed Polina Kudermetova in the final.
 As a result, Burrage re-entered the WTA top 200, gaining 59 places to world No. 179 on 9 December 2024.